AnassElk/Navigation-and-mapping-with-Web-app-SLAM/readme.md

+# Project Description
+This project involves SLAM (Simultaneous Localization and Mapping) navigation and mapping using n Agilex Limo robots.
+The robots navigate and map a specific area and then send the data to a web application.
+This web application displays the maps and serves as the command center for the robots using ROS (Robot Operating System).

 # Application Web

 Le code de l'application Web se trouve dans le dossier "webApp" et est organisé en deux parties principales :